dbills777/dgm3790-react-one/README.md

 ## Create a Signup or Login form that captures at least 3 bits of user information

-- The elements in the form must indicate if they are required or not
+- The elements in the form must indicate if they are required or not.

   - [LoginFullScreen.js](/src/Components/LoginFullScreen.js)